rotem-abir/Memory-Wash/ReadMe.md

 - `cleanRecord()`
   - deleting all data in the local memory (cache)

-- deleting all data in the local memory (cache)

 `init()`

 - getting the cards data (currently from the HTML, in the future via JSON)